nickhinderer/interactive-web-map/reports/checklist.md

 ### Testing and Coverage
 * Are there some test cases, input, or edge cases that should be tested in addition?
+* Do the existing tests reasonably cover the code change?

 ### User Interface and Accessibility
 * Does the UI accommodate for color blindness?